Arthur Redden

-Arthur Redden (born June 19, 1936) is an American boxer.
+Arthur Gray Redden (born June 19, 1936) is an American boxer.
 A U.S. Marine, he competed in the men's light heavyweight event at the 1968 Summer Olympics.
 At the 1968 Summer Olympics, he lost to Georgi Stankov of Bulgaria.
 Previously he played football and was a track and field athlete at Arkansas AM & N.

 He was a contestant on a 1971 episode of the syndicated version of Hollywood Squares.

+In 1994, he was inducted into the Delaware Sports Hall of Fame.